bedrocksystems/BRiCk/doc/sphinx/object_layout.rst

 .. todo::

-  determine whether this is going to change before the release.
+  @gregory determine whether this is going to change before the release.

 Following options: